 In 1966 Lees-Bradner had over $5 million in sales, with over 200 employees, represented by Mechanics Educational Society of America (MESA) Local 19 AFL-CIO.
 By 1967 some 90% of automotive cam shaft gears were hobbed on LBC machines.
 WHITE CONSOLIDATED INDUSTRIES of Cleveland purchased LBC in 1967; the manufacturing plant at Elmwood Ave. and W. 121 St. in Cleveland was closed in 1975 when operations were moved to White's Fayscott Division in Dexter, ME.
 When the Fayscott Division was sold in 1986, it reinstated the Lees-Bradner name and the machines marketed today incorporate the latest technology and electronic controls.

-Lees-Bradner Co.
+Finding aid for the Lees-Bradner Co.
 Records, WRHS.